tomjoht/documentation-theme-jekyll/index.md

 The top navigation bar's menu items are set through the \_data/topnav.yml file.
 Use the top navigation bar to provide links for navigating from one product to another, or to navigate to external resources.

 For external URLs, use `external_url` in the item property, as shown in the example topnav.yml file.
-For internal links, use `url` as usual.
+For internal links, use `url` the same was you do in the sidebar data files.

 Note that the topnav has two sections: `topnav` and `topnav_dropdowns`.
 The topnav section contains single links, while the `topnav_dropdowns` section contains dropdown menus.
 The two sections are independent of each other.